 Aiming to reduce your PC’s power usage while simultaneously using a CRT monitor is counterproductive.
 Instead of holding on to it, you should switch to an LCD screen.

-As mentioned earlier, an LCD screen requires only 30 watts.
-On the contrary, your CRT screen uses 100 watts, which is more than triple that of an LCD.
+As mentioned earlier, an LCD screen requires only 30 Watts.
+On the contrary, your CRT screen uses 100 Watts, more than triple that of an LCD.

 3. Maximize the use of sleep and hibernate functions

 Having gained some insights into these functions’ ins and outs, we suggest you try to get the most out of them.

 Turning your PC off and on after one hour is counterproductive to any effort to minimize power consumption.